-A final critical pre-processing step was to assign authorship gender categories to the papers cited in the 2,106 JoCN articles.
-We first extracted each JoCN article's citation list from the metadata.
+A final critical preprocessing step was to assign authorship gender categories to the papers cited in the 2106 JoCN papers.
+We first extracted each JoCN paper's citation list from the metadata.
 Importantly, although the extracted citation lists did not contain author first names (only initials), the metadata did include the Digital Object Identifier (DOI) associated with each citation.
-These DOIs allowed us to use the pre-processed data from six journals the five broad-scope journals plus JoCN-- as a lookup table, in which we attempted to match each citation DOI with a DOI of a paper published in one of the six journals.
-If a match was found, we assigned that cited paper to the authorship gender category assigned to the original article (from the previous step for JoCN, and from analogous data for the five broadscope journals analyzed by Dworkin et al. (2020).
-If citation list metadata for a particular article were incomplete, the matching algorithm attempted to match any available DOIs in the list; if the metadata were missing, the matching algorithm proceeded with the next article.
+These DOIs allowed us to use the preprocessed data from six journals-the five broad-scope journals plus JoCN-as a lookup table, in which we attempted to match each citation DOI with a DOI of a paper published in one of the six journals.
+If a match was found, we assigned that cited paper to the authorship gender category assigned to the original paper (from the previous step for IoCN and from analogous data for the five broad-scope journals analyzed by Dworkin et al. [2020]).
+If citation list metadata for a particular paper were incomplete, the matching algorithm attempted to match any available DOIs in the list; if the metadata were missing, the matching algorithm proceeded with the next paper.
 No manual correction of citation list data was performed.
-In all, citations from 2,069 of the 2,106 articles (98.3%) published in JoCN from 2009-July 2020 were matched with other articles from JoCN and the five broad-scope journals, with 20.5% of the total references being assigned an authorship gender category including self-citations.
-Selfcitations comprised 28.1% of categorized citations.
-As described below, self-citations were removed when computing Gender Balance Citation Indices, which therefore were based on 14.7% of the total references cited by JoCN articles published from 2009-July 2020.
+In all, citations from 2069 of the 2106 papers (98.3%) published in JoCN from 2009 to July 2020 were matched with other papers from JoCN and the five broadscope journals, with 20.5% of the total references being assigned an authorship gender category including selfcitations.
+Self-citations constituted 28.1% of categorized citations.
+As described below, self-citations were removed when computing Gender Balance Citation Indices, which therefore were based on 14.7% of the total references cited by JoCN papers published from 2009 to July 2020.